syntacticNaCl/wordpress-helpers/readme.md

 A collection of custom WordPress extensions and HTML widgets by Zawntech.

-**Currently in initial development.
+**Currently in initial development, mostly undocumented.
 API subject to change until a release is tagged.**

 ### Installation